ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

 ## Learn more about Tekton pipelines and resources
 {: #learn_more_tekton_pipelines}

-To learn more about Tekton pipelines, see the [Tekton: A Modern Approach to Continuous Delivery](https://www.ibm.com/think/topics/tekton){: external} and [IBM Cloud Continuous Delivery Tekton Pipelines Tools and Resources](https://www.ibm.com/blog/ibm-cloud-continuous-delivery-tekton-pipelines-tools-and-resources/){: external} articles.
+To learn more about Tekton pipelines, see the [Tekton: A Modern Approach to Continuous Delivery](https://www.ibm.com/think/topics/tekton){: external} article.

 To learn more about the Tekton tasks that you can reference within your pipelines, see the [Open Toolchain Tekton Catalog](https://github.com/open-toolchain/tekton-catalog/tree/master/container-registry){: external}.
 This GitHub repo contains a set of tasks that you can reuse in your Tekton pipelines.